Rawal Lake

+History

+History of the dam can be traced back to early 20th century when British Government intended to construct a dam across the Korang River to meet the water demand of Rawalpindi which was considered as one of the largest cities in the region.
+Later on, in 1958 Government of Pakistan conducted a feasibility study for construction of dam and after due consultations project for construction of the Rawal Dam was awarded to an Italian firm namely Salini Impregilo.
+The dam was inaugurated by Ayub Khan in 1962 and it served as a major infrastructure progress.

 Recreation

 The area around the lake has been planted with flowering trees and laid out with gardens, picnic spots, and secluded paths.

-The terraced garden and the lake are used for picnics, fishing and boating.
-The highest point in the garden offers a panoramic view of the lake, Margalla and Murree hills, Rawalpindi and Islamabad.
+The terraced garden and the lake are used for picnics, fishing, and boating.
+The highest point in the garden offers a panoramic view of the lake, Margalla and Murree hills, Rawalpindi, and Islamabad.

-Boating, sailing, water skating and diving facilities are organized by private clubs.
+Boating, sailing, water skating, and diving facilities are organized by private clubs.

-To the west of the lake is the Islamabad Club, which offers different sporting facilities.
+To the west of the lake is the Islamabad Club.
+The Islamabad Club is a government-organized institution that provides various sporting facilities.

+Fauna

 Wildlife

 The reservoir is of considerable importance for wintering waterfowl, especially Anas platyrhynchos.

-Resident mammals include the Red fox, Indian pangolin, Indian crested porcupine, jungle cat, Persian jackal, Central Asian boar and yellow-throated marten.

-Reptiles include Indian Cobra and Russell's Viper.

-It is a good place for birds watching, as the majority of Birds of Islamabad are found here.
+Here the resident mammals include the Red fox, Indian pangolin, Indian crested porcupine, jungle cat, Persian jackal, Central Asian boar and yellow-throated marten, reptiles include Indian Cobra and Russell's Viper.
+The majority of Birds of Islamabad are found here.